How do you gain the trust of your audience?

 Adam Sandler’s character has to keep reminding her of who he is.
 Then he must get her to fall in love with him every day for the rest of their lives together.

-It is a little depressing that the Sandler character knows she will always wake up in the morning with no memory of ever having met him.
+It’s depressing that the Sandler character knows she will always wake up in the morning with no memory of ever having met him.

 But he makes it work again, every single day.

-Assume your audience has forgotten who you are since the last Email
+Assume your audience has forgotten who you are since the last email